WenshanChen-3/WenshanChen-3/README.md

 # Hi there! 😊

-I'm a researcher in **semiconductor thin film materials** who loves coding and delving deeper into data-driven science.
+I'm a researcher in **semiconductor thin film materials** who loves coding and delving deeper.

 💡 **What I'm interested in:**
 - Data-driven materials science and automation